 Place the moving load as shown for the maximum shear force at the given section.

 Maximum shear force = area of influence line diagram under the udl = 4(1/2×10×1/4 + 1/2×1×20) = 45 kN

-Uniformly distributed load is not placed on the section RS because the ordinates of ILD for shear force are negative for the section.
+A uniformly distributed load is not placed on section RS because the ordinates of ILD for shear force are harmful to the section.
 This means that RS is contributing a negative shear force.

 Characteristics of influence line diagram for the shear force at a section: θA=θB=1/length of the span